netdevs-net/metaAI/README.md

 ---

+## Service Health & Testing
+- **Service Healthcheck:**
+  - Use `scripts/healthcheck.py` to verify the Metasploit RPC and DB services are up and responding.
+  - Healthchecks are integrated into `docker-compose.yml` for automated status checks.
+- **Metasploit DB Service:**
+  - `scripts/metasploit_db_service.py` runs as a background service to monitor and reconnect the Metasploit DB if needed.
+  - See `docker/metasploit-db.service` for systemd integration details.
+- **Testing Metasploit Integration:**
+  - Use `scripts/test_pymetasploit3.py` to verify RPC connectivity and DB status.
+  - Use `scripts/msf_client.py` for advanced RPC client tests and development.
+- **Performance Testing:**
+  - `scripts/test_msf_performance.py` benchmarks Metasploit RPC client performance (basic vs optimized).

+---

 ## Development Workflow
 - **Live code reload** via `.:/app` volume mount (edit code on host, see changes instantly in container)
+- **Database configuration** is handled automatically on container startup via `init-msf-db.sh`
+- **Environment variables** in `.env-dev` control database and RPC settings
 - **All scan outputs, logs, models, and data directories are gitignored by default**
 - **Only restart containers for dependency or config changes**
 - **All secrets managed via `.env-dev`** (never hardcode passwords)